willnorris/imageproxy/README.md

 ### Cache ###

-By default, the imageproxy command does not cache responses, but caching can be enabled using the `-cache` flag.
+By default, the pixie command does not cache responses, but caching can be enabled using the `-cache` flag.
 It supports the following values:

  - `memory` - uses an in-memory LRU cache.
 By default, this is limited to